blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 The general rationale for this way of handling extended types (which we may also call type inheritance) is that we want to keep supertypes and subtypes compatible with one another.
-Constraining the way type inheritance functions makes it so that we can implicitly have "same as" relations across type inheritance trees.
+Constraining the way type inheritance works makes it so that we can implicitly have "same as" relations across type inheritance trees.
 It also allows extending multiple supertypes which can lead to more expressive domain models.

 ## Problems and alternatives